Deep-MI/FastSurfer/doc/overview/INSTALL.md

 Minimum System Spec: 8 GB system memory (this requires running FastSurfer on the CPU only, which is much slower)

-Non-NVIDIA GPU architectures (Apple M1, AMD) are not officially supported, but experimental.
+Non-NVIDIA GPU architectures (AMD) are experimental and not officially supported, but seem to work well also.

 ### Singularity

-Assuming you have singularity installed already (by a system admin), you can build an image easily from our Dockerhub images.
+Assuming you have singularity installed already (by a system admin), you can build a Singularity image easily from our Dockerhub images.
 Run this command from a directory where you want to store singularity images:

 ```bash
 singularity build fastsurfer-gpu.sif docker://deepmi/fastsurfer:latest